yancylau/vtoolkit/README.md

-# Toolkit for the annotation of antibody variable region (vtoolkit)
+# vtoolkit: Toolkit for the annotation of antibody variable region
+Update: January 05, 2021 (Version 0.5.0)

 ## Introduction
 Vtoolkit determine variable (V) regions from query sequences firstly and then make numbering for V regions according to the IMGT unique numbering.
 Based on the hallmarks sites located on FR2 sequence, Vtoolkit destinguish the HCAbs from conventional antibodis automaticlly.

 ## Functions
 - Find V regions, and their subrgions, including FRs and CDRs
 - IMGT numbering
 - Determine V gene types